samiboujema/MyBill-Financial-expenses-tracker-Python-Flask-API-use-of-Jinja2-and-SQLAlchemy/README.md

 A CRUD web application developed using Flask, SQLAlchemy, HTML, Jinja2, and CSS for managing and tracking personal finances.
 I made this software to explore backend development concepts and create a functional financial tracking tool.

+Major credit to @codewithjosh on youtube who's introduction to flask and SQLalchemy was what taught me these concepts.

 Project Overview:

 The Financial Tracker is a backend-focused web application that allows users to: